-- 3.3.1 The aim of decontaminating the environment is to remove dust and debris from surfaces through cleaning. - 3.3.2 The national colour coding systems should be used for all domestic equipment (see appendix 4). - 3.3.3 For full guidance on environmental cleaning please refer to the Trust Cleaning Policy. - 3.3.4 The cleaning schedules or frequencies of each department must be publicly displayed in each area/site and cleaning staff and department managers must ensure that these are adhered to. - 3.3.5 The environment should be cleaned in accordance with the schedules outlined in the 'national specifications for cleanliness in the NHS', this acknowledges the role

-- of nursing staff, modern matrons, departmental managers and domestic services staff in the maintenance of cleaning standards. - 3.3.6 Detergent and water is sufficient for all routine cleaning in ward and departmental areas, including wash hand basins, toilets, furniture and baths. - 3.3.7 Disinfection with chemical disinfectants following cleaning may be indicated in certain circumstances e.g. patients with infections, during an outbreak, following spills of body fluids. - 3.3.8 Chlorine releasing agents e.g. Chlor-clean must be used where patients are known or suspected of having infectious conditions or organisms.
-Instructions on the reverse of the container should be followed to achieve the recommended concentration (see appendix 10). - 3.3.9 As a general rule cutlery and crockery should be washed in a dishwasher and not hand-washed.
+- 3.3.1 The aim of decontaminating the environment is to remove dirt, dust and debris from surfaces through cleaning. - 3.3.1 The national color-coding systems should be used for all domestic equipment (see appendix 4). - 3.3.2 For full guidance on environmental cleaning please refer to the Trust Cleaning Policy. - 3.3.3 The cleaning schedules of each department must be publicly displayed in each area/site and cleaning staff and department managers must ensure that these are adhered to. - 3.3.4 The environment should be cleaned in accordance with the schedules outlined in the National Standards of Healthcare Cleanliness 2021 this acknowledges the role of nursing staff, modern matrons, departmental managers and domestic services staff in the maintenance of cleaning standards. - 3.3.5 Detergent and water are sufficient for all routine cleaning in ward and departmental areas, including hand wash basins, toilets, furniture and baths. - 3.3.6 Disinfection with chemical disinfectants following cleaning may be indicated in certain circumstances e.g. patients with infections, during an outbreak, following spills of body fluids. - 3.3.7 Chlorine releasing agents e.g. Chlor-clean must be used where patients are known or suspected of having infectious conditions or organisms.
+Instructions on the reverse of the container should be followed to achieve the recommended concentration (see appendix 10). - 3.3.8 As a general rule cutlery and crockery should be washed in a dishwasher and not hand washed.
 Exception may be made in some circumstances where local policies are in place i.e. some rehabilitation facilities, ADL/training kitchens.
-Crockery and cutlery if hand washed must be dried with disposable paper towels (please discuss with IPC such situations). - 3.3.10 Carpets should be avoided in all clinical areas and areas that still have them, need to have this in their risk register.
+Crockery and cutlery if hand washed must be dried with disposable paper towels (please discuss with IPC such situations). - 3.3.9 Carpets should be replaced with suitable, easy to decontaminate, flooring (e.g. vinyl) in all clinical areas and areas that still have them, need to have this on their risk register.
 IPC advises removal as soon as possible.
-The ones still in existence must be vacuumed, shampoo carpet extraction or steam cleaned when contaminated, following outbreaks of infection and as required. - 3.3.11 Mops and cloths must be disposable or laundered daily, in a dedicated washing machine. - 3.3.12 Curtains at windows or the bedside, in clinical areas, must be changed six monthly but more frequently after discharge of a patient with an infection, during an outbreak/suspected outbreak, following spills/ splashes of blood and body fluids etc. NPSA guidance on infection control states: - Curtains/blinds should be visibly clean with no blood or body substances, dust, dirt, debris, stains or spillages. - If disposable curtains are used, the date should be clearly entered and they should be replaced six monthly. - If re-usable curtains used, they should be taken down and cleaned at 60 degrees at least six monthly and immediately when soiled. - They should be vacuumed weekly as part of the general cleaning schedule. - They should be well maintained, free of tears and clear of the floor. - 3.3.13 All domestic staff must receive training (Induction and mandatory updates in line with Trust training policy) in basic infection control procedures and cleaning techniques. - 3.3.14 Cleaning schedules of vehicles transporting service users' must to be included in contracts and monitored by the managers commissioning that service.

-- 3.3.15 Staff must undertake cleaning of their vehicles to ensure they are decontaminated appropriately in the event of exposure to bodily fluids. - 3.3.16 Documentation of cleaning activity must be kept on each unit and be accessible in the event of internal and external inspection and audit.
+The ones still in existence must be vacuumed, shampoo carpet extraction or steam cleaned when contaminated, following outbreaks of infection and as required.

+- 3.3.10 Curtains at windows or the bedside, in clinical areas, must be changed as per local changing program or changed/cleaned when visibly soiled (NSHC, 2021).
+Six monthly as a minimum but more frequently after discharge of a patient with an infection, during an outbreak/suspected outbreak, following spills/ splashes of blood and body fluids etc. - 3.3.11 All domestic staff must receive training (Induction and mandatory updates in line with Trust training policy) in basic infection control procedures and cleaning techniques. - 3.3.12 Cleaning schedules of vehicles transporting service users' must be included in contracts and monitored by the managers commissioning that service. - 3.3.13 Staff must undertake cleaning of their vehicles to ensure they are decontaminated appropriately in the event of exposure to bodily fluids. - 3.3.14 Documentation of cleaning activity must be kept on each unit and be accessible in the event of internal and external inspection and audit.

-3.4 Spillages of Bodily Fluids/Matter
+3.4 Spillages of Blood and Bodily Fluids